Gold dinar: First gold dinar

 Umayyad gold Dinar, minted 692 C.E., obverse with three figures, reverse with altered "cross on steps" design.

-The gold coins were first struck to the contemporary standard of 4.4 grams and with one or more Arabic Standing figures on the obverse and an Arabic legend on the reverse.
+The gold coins were first struck to the contemporary standard of 4.4 grams and with one or more Arabic standing figures on the obverse and an Arabic legend on the reverse.
 Dated coins exist from 680 (AH 74) and are named as dinars.
 These experimental issues were replaced in 683 (AH 77), except in North Africa and Spain, by completely epigraphical designs very similar to the designs adopted for the silver pieces but with a shorter reverse legend and no annulets or inner circles.
-This type was used without appreciable change for the whole of Umayyad period, the coins being struck to a new and carefully controlled standard of 4.25 grams.
-This weight was reputed to be based on the average of the current Byzantine solidi, was called a Mithqal, a term used earlier for 1/72 of a ratl.
+This type was used without appreciable change for the whole of the Umayyad period, the coins being struck to a new and carefully controlled standard of 4.25 grams.
+This weight was reputed to be based on the average of the Byzantine solidi circulating at the time, was called a Mithqal, a term used earlier for 1/72 of a ratl.
 Evidence of the importance attached to the close control of the new Dinars is provided by the existence of glass weights, mainly from Egypt.
 They usually show the governor's name, sometimes the date but all marked with coin denomination.